level5/convergent/linux/sed.awk/sed.md

 ```
 {必须是一行的结束,}必须是一行的开始,而且他后面不能跟空白字符.

+sed的insert，append和change

+The change command clears the pattern space, having the same effect on the pattern space as the delete command.
+No command following the change command in the script is applied.

+The insert and append commands do not affect the contents of the pattern space.
+The supplied text will not match any address in subsequent commands in the script, nor can those commands affect the text.
+Also, the supplied text does not affect sed's internal line counter.

 * All editing commands in a script are applied in order to each line of input.
 * Commands are applied to all lines (globally) unless line addressing restricts the lines affected by editing commands.
 * The original input file is unchanged; the editing commands modify a copy of original input line and the copy is sent to standard output.